Dominic DeNucci: Return to wrestling on independent circuit (2005–2012)

 In 2005, DeNucci came out of retirement at age 73.
 On August 27, 2005, he lost to Ivan Koloff in a Russian Chain match at WrestleReunion 2 in Philadelphia, Pennsylvania.
 He wrestled in the independent circuit in Pennsylvania for the rest of his career.
 Also he made appearances as a referee and manager.
 On March 24, 2007, he defeated Larry Zbyszko at International Wrestling Cartel's Night of Legends 3 in Franklin, Pennsylvania.
 He had Bruno Sammartino in his corner as a manager.
 On May 3, 2009, he teamed up with students Shane Douglas and Cody Michaels as they defeated J. J. Dillon, Lou Marconi and Frank Stalletto at Deaf Wrestlefest in Pittsburgh, Pennsylvania.
 He wrestled his last singles match on May 29, 2009, defeating Samuel Elias by count out at Far North Wrestling in New Castle, Pennsylvania.

 He wrestled his final match on April 14, 2012, in Toronto, teaming with his protege Shane Douglas to defeat Lord Zoltan and Shawn Blanchard at Pro Wrestling Superstars.

 Professional wrestling trainer

 After ending his career as an active professional wrestler, he trained Moondog Spot, Mick Foley, Shane Douglas, Preston Steele and Brian Hildebrand among others.
 DeNucci is featured in Mick Foley: "Madman Unmasked", where he is seen training Mick Foley and reminiscing about Foley in the days of his training.
 He is also featured prominently in the opening chapters of Mick Foley's autobiography, Have a Nice Day: A Tale of Blood and Sweatsocks.
 DeNucci was profiled on the fourth episode of the podcast, Titans of Wrestling.
-In 2012 he was inducted in the Professional Wrestling Hall of Fame.
+In 2012 he was inducted into the Professional Wrestling Hall of Fame.

 Personal life and death

 DeNucci was Catholic and spoke at least four languages: English, French, Spanish, and Italian.
-His son, Tony DeNucci, is also a professional wrestler.
 In June 2020, Dominic experienced heart issues and was hospitalized.

 DeNucci died on August 12, 2021, at UPMC Passavant Hospital in McCandless Township, Pennsylvania, at the age of 89.